-My name is Luis Tsukayama Cisneros, I am an advanced PhD candidate in sociology at the New School for Social Research in New York City.
+My name is Luis Tsukayama Cisneros, I am a PhD. in sociology and visual story-teller in New York City.
 As a sociologist, I am interested in the connections between "big" aspects of society (politics, economics, history) and the very personal experiences of everyday life (memory, emotions, identity).
 I am particularly passionate about using multidisciplinary perspectives to analyze social life and complex issues.
 And I am particularly committed to public education and disseminating research to non-academic audiences (hence, my passion for having taught students in different fields for over 6 years: from designers and artists to social researchers and musicians).

 My doctoral research project is called "Eating across social differences: The unexpected emergence of commonality in Lima through food."
-It is a five-chapter project that analyzes how cultural practices such as food and eating have unexpectedly emerged as imagined areas of commonality and democratic practices in the city of Lima (Peru), where otherwise Limeños often construct their identities on deep historical divisions of race, socioeconomic background, and urban separation.
-This research was based on a mixed-methodologies approach that included qualitative research methods, archival research, urban mapping, use of statistical sets, discourse analysis, visual documentation, and cultural comparative analysis
+It is a five-chapter project that analyzes how food and eating have unexpectedly emerged as imagined areas of commonality and democratic practices in the city of Lima (Peru), where otherwise Limeños often construct their identities on deep historical divisions of race, socioeconomic background, and urban separation.
+This research was based on a mixed-methodologies approach that included qualitative research methods, ethnography, archival research, urban mapping, use of statistical sets, visual documentation, and cultural comparative analysis

 For my resume, you can find my comprehensive profile on LinkedIn: https://www.linkedin.com/in/luis-tsukayama-cisneros-19050710/

-In my research work a lot with theory, I write and read extensively about individuals living in society… but in so doing there is always something missing, something that perhaps eludes common academic approaches: aesthetics and poetics.
+In my research, I work a lot with theory, I write and read a lot about individuals living in society… but in doing this, there is always something missing, something that perhaps eludes common academic approaches: aesthetics and poetics.
 My photography is an attempt to do through images what I cannot do with the written word, to say something that cannot be “said”.
 I'm not a documentarist or a journalist: My intention is not to show something through photos but to better understand and interpret that which I cannot grasp rationally or through traditional sociological research.
-For that reason, my photographic practice and projects are an attempt to look “sideways” in my sociological research; a “sideways” way of looking at rationality, theory, emotions, culture, identities and the poetics of image.
+For that reason, my photography practice and projects are an attempt to look “sideways” in my research; a “sideways” way of looking at rationality, theory, emotions, culture, identities and the poetics of image.